1. What does my dog do while at Second Pup?

 our soft beds, couches or anything to their liking.

-RUN!
-Our beautiful acre of treed and fenced yard allows them a huge area to chase one
+RUN!- Our beautiful 2.5 acres of treed and fenced yard allows them a huge area to chase one

 Safety … Fun … Cleanliness!

 This is what we are about.
 Supervision is constant to ensure our little buddies are playing fair and keep the fun going.
 Because this is a home we are proud of, keeping it clean and sanitized for everyone’s well being is a must and will be ongoing throughout the day.
 There is a daily routine that will be followed, which includes rotating outdoors, indoors, and a quiet time.
 Now some dogs can play rough or sometimes just need a break.
 In that case, we give15 minute time outs for their own safety and the safety of others.